wikimedia/operations-gitlab-ansible/README.md

 * GitLab (as a platform) is installed and configured with provided Ansible playbook which can be found on S&F's GitLab (`git clone git@gitlab.gluzdov.com:wmf_gitlab/ansible.git`)
 * Hosts to deploy GitLab Servers need to be configured in `[gitlab_servers]` section of 'hosts' file (it's an Ansible inventory configuration file)
 * Ansible playbook parameters are set up on host-by-host basis in `host_vars/<hostname>` YAML files
-* List of available playbook parameters can be found in `gitlab_server/defaults/main.yml` file
+* List of predefined playbook parameters can be found in `roles/gitlab_server/defaults/main.yml` file
 * Before running Ansible playbook it needs checking the ability of ssh-ing the target hosts and have sudo permissions there
 * To run Ansible playbook just execute `install-gitlab-server.sh` script
-* Public sign in should be disabled manually in the UI after installation

 ## Automated GitLab Runner installation

 * GitLab Runner is installed and configured with provided Ansible playbook which can be found on S&F's GitLab (`git clone git@gitlab.gluzdov.com:wmf_gitlab/ansible.git`)
 * Hosts to deploy GitLab Runners need to be configured in `[gitlab_runners]` section of 'hosts' file (it's an Ansible inventory configuration file)
 * Ansible playbook parameters are set up on host-by-host basis in `host_vars/<hostname>` YAML files
-* List of available playbook parameters can be found in `gitlab_runner/defaults/main.yml` file
+* List of predefined playbook parameters can be found in `roles/gitlab_runner/defaults/main.yml` file
 * Before running Ansible playbook it needs checking the ability of ssh-ing the target hosts and have sudo permissions there
 * To run Ansible playbook just execute `install-gitlab-runner.sh` script